covid-at-home/covid-at-home/level1.md

 * Breathe fresh air as often as possible.
 * Ventilate your rooms frequently.
 * Eat appropriate amounts of vitamin-rich, healthy food.
 Vitamins D ("the sunshine vitamin") and C can be especially helpful in preventing or mitigating the effects of respiratory infections.
-Adequate carbohydrate intake is also important.
+Adequate carbohydrate and general nutrient intake are also important.
+* Hydrate.
 * Get regular exercise.
-* Stop smoking (see below).
+* Stop smoking.
+* Avoid heavy drinking and drug use, as they suppress immmune function.

 ### Prepare